M,W,F,Sa 9-6, T/Th 9-7, Su 10-5

 You can have a friend pick it up or we'll donate it to a local food bankWhat do I do with the extra produce?

 Please see the recipe blog on our website for seasonal recipes and freezing instructions.
 Also watch for announcements of our canning classes for spring, summer and fall produce.What if I can't make it there on pick-up day?

 We strongly recommend picking it up on your pick-up day or having someone pick it up for you.
-However, if you just can't make it one day, we'll hold your box until the next day if you call and let us know.
-It will still be the box that was prepared on the pick-up day though.
-Because of the time and labor involved every box is prepared on the morning of the pick-up day.Where can you learn more about CSA?
+However, if you just can't make it one day, you have the next business day to pick it up.
+However, please note that we close at 6:00 on non-CSA days.
+It will still be the produce that was harvested on the pick-up day though.
+Because of the time and labor involved on the morning of the pick-up day, we cannot do it twice.Where can you learn more about CSA?

 Elizabeth Henderson, another pioneer in the CSA movement who is a leader in CSA farming today, wrote an excellent book about CSA called Sharing the Harvest.
 Robyn van Eyn contributed to the project but died suddenly in 1997 before completing the book.

 How to join Brad's CSA